 You didn’t just pull ideas out of thin air.
 You took the time to conduct research and then formed opinions based on your findings.

-I use this strategy all the time.
-Before I take a stance or give advice, I find numbers to back up my claims.
+We use this strategy all the time.
+Before we take a stance or give advice, we find numbers to back up my claims.

 If you are interested in doing original research, consider highlighting your case studies in a blog post.